Hungry Jack's

 Hungry Jack's Pty Ltd. is an Australian fast food franchise of the Burger King Corporation.
-It is a wholly-owned subsidiary of Competitive Foods Australia, a privately held company owned by Jack Cowin.
-Hungry Jack's owns and operates or sub-licences all of the Burger King/Hungry Jack's restaurants in Australia.
+It is a wholly owned subsidiary of Competitive Foods Australia (with licensing from Restaurant Brands International), a privately held company owned by Jack Cowin.
+Hungry Jack's owns and operates or sub-licenses all of the Burger King/Hungry Jack's restaurants in Australia.

 As the master franchise for Australia, the company is responsible for licensing new operators, opening its own stores and performing standards oversight of franchised locations in Australia.
-With over 400 locations across Australia, Hungry Jack's is the second-largest franchise of Burger King in the world (second to Carrols Corporation).
+With over 400 locations across Australia, Hungry Jack's is the second-largest franchise of Burger King in the world (second to Carrols Corporation, which is now owned by Restaurant Brands International).

 Corporate profile

 Early history

-When Burger King moved to expand its operations into Australia, it found that its business name was already trademarked by a takeaway food shop in Adelaide, South Australia.
+When Burger King moved to expand its operations into Australia, it found that its business name was already trademarked by a drive-in fast food takeaway restaurant business in Adelaide, South Australia.
+This business was first opened in 1962 by Don Dervan and he chose the name Burger King which at the time there were no legal obstacles.
+Don Dervan's Burger King was selling over a million burgers a year in South Australia between 1962 and 1970 and when Jack Cowin bought this Burger King chain in 1972 it employed more than 200 people in 17 fast food restaurants in Adelaide and right across Australia.
 As a result, Burger King provided the Australian franchisee, Jack Cowin, with a list of possible alternative names derived from pre-existing trademarks already registered by Burger King and its then corporate parent Pillsbury that could be used to name the Australian restaurants.

 Cowin selected the "Hungry Jack" brand name, one of Pillsbury's U.S. pancake mixture products, and slightly changed the name to a possessive form by adding an apostrophe and "s" to form the new name "Hungry Jack's".
 The first Australian franchise of Burger King Corporation was established in Innaloo, Perth, on 18 April 1971, under the auspices of Cowin's new company Hungry Jack's Pty Ltd.

 By the end of its first decade of operation in the 1970s, Hungry Jack's had expanded to 26 stores in three states.
 In October 1981, the company opened its first New South Wales store in the Sydney central business district on the corner of Liverpool and George Street.
-In 1986, the chain entered Victoria by purchasing 11 stores from the ailing Wendy's Hamburger chain, later converting them to Hungry Jack's.
+In 1986, the chain entered Victoria by purchasing 11 stores from the ailing Wendy's Hamburgers chain, later converting them to Hungry Jack's.